sasasavic82/mockingbird/README.md

 ## To start developing Mockingbird using the npm package

-The [community repository] hosts all information about building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.

-If you want to build Kubernetes right away there are two options:
+Developing with Mockingbird is easy, All you need to do is inclide the package in your `package.json` file.

-##### You have a working [Go environment].
+##### You have a working [Node environment].

 ```